Reconstruction of depth-3, top fan-in two circuits over characteristic zero fields

 \section{Conclusion and Future Work}

 We described an efficient randomized algorithm to reconstruct circuit representation of multivariate polynomials which exhibit a $\Sigma\Pi\Sigma(2)$ representation.
 Our algorithm works for all polynomials with rank(number of independent variables greater than a constant $r$).
-In future we would like to address the following: \begin{itemize} \item {\bf Reconstruction for Lower Ranks - } As can be seen in the paper, rank of the polynomial for uniqueness (i.e. $c_{\R}(4)$) and the rank we've assumed in the low rank reconstruction (i.e. $r$) are both $O(1)$ but $c_{\R}(4)$ is smaller than $r$.
-Since one would expect a reconstruction algorithm whenever the circuit is unique we would like to close this gap. \item {\bf $\Sigma\Pi\Sigma(k)$ circuits - } It would be interesting to consider more general top fan-in.
-In particular we could consider $\Sigma\Pi\Sigma(k)$ circuits with $k=O(1)$. \item {\bf Derandomization - } We would like to derandomize the algorithm as it was done in the finite field case in \cite{KarShp09}. \end{itemize}
+In future we would like to address the following: \begin{itemize} \item {\bf Reconstruction for Lower Ranks - } As can be seen in the paper, rank of the polynomial for uniqueness (i.e. $c_{\F}(4)$) and the rank we've assumed in the low rank reconstruction (i.e. $r$) are both $O(1)$ but $c_{\F}(4)$ is smaller than $r$.
+Since one would expect a reconstruction algorithm whenever the circuit is unique we would like to close this gap. \item {\bf $\Sigma\Pi\Sigma(k)$ circuits - } The obvious next step would be to consider more general top fan-in.
+In particular we could consider $\Sigma\Pi\Sigma(k)$ circuits with $k=O(1)$. \item {\bf De-randomization - } We would like to de-randomize the algorithm as it was done in the finite field case in \cite{KarShp09}. \end{itemize}